-Qeto Darcy had always been interested in music and dance so when in 2018 he got the opportunity to be choreographer Qeto Darcy had always been interested in music and dance so when in 2018 he got the opportunity to be choreographer for the Solomon Islands’ burgeoning arts community project Dreamcast Theatre, he didn’t think twice about it.
+Qeto Darcy had always been interested in music and dance so when he got the opportunity to be choreographer for the Solomon Islands’ burgeoning arts community project Dreamcast Theatre in 2018, he didn’t think twice.

 Officially formed in 2015, Dreamcast Theatre is a place where artists of every discipline give free rein to their creativity, a space where they can create, collaborate, perform, trade, learn, train and pursue a better vision for themselves and their country.